-The State’s Disclaimer of Damages.
-THE STATE WILL NOT BE LIABLE, REGARDLESS OF THE FORM OF ACTION, WHETHER IN CONTRACT, TORT, NEGLIGENCE, STRICT LIABILITY OR BY STATUTE OR OTHERWISE, FOR ANY CLAIM RELATED TO OR ARISING UNDER THIS CONTRACT FOR CONSEQUENTIAL, INCIDENTAL, INDIRECT, OR SPECIAL DAMAGES, INCLUDING WITHOUT LIMITATION LOST PROFITS AND LOST BUSINESS OPPORTUNITIES.
+Disclaimer of Damages.
+NEITHER PARTY WILL BE BE LIABLE, REGARDLESS OF THE FORM OF ACTION, WHETHER IN CONTRACT, TORT, NEGLIGENCE, STRICT LIABILITY OR BY STATUTE OR OTHERWISE, FOR ANY CLAIM RELATED TO OR ARISING UNDER THIS CONTRACT FOR CONSEQUENTIAL, INCIDENTAL, INDIRECT, OR SPECIAL DAMAGES, INCLUDING WITHOUT LIMITATION LOST PROFITS AND LOST BUSINESS OPPORTUNITIES.
+THIS DISCLAIMER OF DAMAGES SHALL SURVIVE CONTRACT TERMINATION OR EXPIRATION.

-The State’s Limitation of Liability.
-IN NO EVENT WILL THE STATE’S AGGREGATE LIABILITY TO CONTRACTOR UNDER THIS CONTRACT, REGARDLESS OF THE FORM OF ACTION, WHETHER IN CONTRACT, TORT, NEGLIGENCE, STRICT LIABILITY OR BY STATUTE OR OTHERWISE, FOR ANY CLAIM RELATED TO OR ARISING UNDER THIS CONTRACT, EXCEED THE MAXIMUM AMOUNT OF FEES PAYABLE UNDER THIS CONTRACT.
+The Contractor’s Limitation of Liability.
+Notwithstanding anything else in this contract to the contrary, including all attachments, the liability of the Contractor on account of any actions, damages, claims, liabilities, costs, expenses or losses (“Liability”) in any way arising out of or relating to the Contract or the services performed under the Contract or any Statement of Work during any twelve (12) month period shall be limited to the amount of fees paid or owing to the Contractor during such twelve (12) month period.
+This limitation of liability shall survive contract termination or expiration.

 Disclosure of Litigation, or Other Proceeding.
-Contractor must notify the State within 14 calendar days of receiving notice of any litigation, investigation, arbitration, or other proceeding (collectively, “Proceeding”) involving Contractor, a Permitted Subcontractor, or an officer or director of Contractor or Permitted Subcontractor, that arises during the term of the Contract, including:
+Contractor must notify the State within 14 calendar days of receiving notice of any litigation, investigation, arbitration, or other proceeding (collectively, “Proceeding”) involving Contractor, a Permitted Subcontractor, or an officer or director of Contractor or Permitted Subcontractor, that arises during the term of the Contract either involves this Contract or materially impacts the Contractor’s ability to perform the Contract, and includes:

 a criminal Proceeding;